 6) Level of consumer trust

 When consumers read an advertisement, they know that they are being sold something.
 On the other hand, someone who reads a news article about your product or watches TV coverage of your event is viewing something you didn’t pay for with ad dollars.
 Since this content has received a third-party endorsement, the news media considers it to be of some value.
 For this reason, the public will trust media coverage of your brand more than they’ll trust a sponsored advertisement for your brand.

 7) Level of creativity

 With advertising, you get to use your imagination to develop new ad campaigns and materials.
 Conversely, in order to be successful in public relations, you must have a keen sense of the news and be able to build buzz through numerous media outlets.
 You also need creativity in PR, but this comes in the form of coming up with ideas and writing materials that the news media find interesting.

 8) In-house or out on the town

-If you work in an advertising agency, your coworkers and the agency’s clients are your primary contacts.
-While working at an advertising agency, you would also communicate regularly with your contacts at print newspapers, broadcast media, and internet sites.
+If you work in an advertising agency, your coworkers and the agency clients are your primary contacts.
+While working at an advertising agency, you would also communicate regularly with your contacts in print newspapers, broadcast media, and internet sites.
 You can also expect to interact with media consultants if you acquire and plan ad space on behalf of a customer.
 On the other hand, while working in a public relations role, you would communicate with the press and form connections with editors, news directors, and reporters.

 9) Limited or unlimited contact